majug/majug.github.io/_posts/2018-01-27-agile-java-day.md

 Participation requires registration via our [Meetup page](https://www.meetup.com/mannheim-java-usergroup/events/244411248/).

 Around lunch time we will get Pizza and drinks.
+We'd like to thank our <a href="#sponsors">sponsors</a> for supporting us.
+It wouldn't be possible to make this event happen without andrena objects, fluidops, Liveperson, OIO and Pivotal.

 ### Termin